Tudor0404/easythread/docs/pages/analysis.rst

     credit: https://commons.wikimedia.org/wiki/File:Bitmap_vs_vector.svg

-SVGs are written in XML, and each object in the graphic is a seperate element in the XML with a corresponding tag.
+SVGs are written in XML, and each object in the graphic is a separate element in the XML with a corresponding tag.
 Tags are used to indicate what type of shape is the object being shown.
-Some exmaples include:
+Some examples include:

 * ``circle`` defines a circle
 * ``ellipse`` defines an ellipse